 Invest in Neighborhoods is an interagency partnership to strengthen and revitalize neighborhood commercial districts around San Francisco.

 In collaboration with the Office of Economic and Workforce Development (OEWD), the Planning Department will offer a "planning toolkit" of enhanced services which leverages City programs and resources in order to respond to the specific needs and opportunities in each district.
+Find out more about the Invest in Neighborhoods program resources, small business support, and neighborhood and community partnerships.

 Tool No. 1 - Minor Zoning Modifications